bouncepaw/henlang/PARSE.md

 There's nothing complicated about them: strings, characters, numbers, unlambdas, quotes.
 One of them can't be followed by another one.

+## Newlines

+They are insignificant:

+- Before/after brace.
+- After open paren.
+Before close paren.
+- Before/after comma.

+Insignificance is more important than significance.

 ## Composition

 It is not clear if this composition has capital composee unless first element has minuscule arguments (then it does not) or the first composee is a literal (then it does, it is the first composee).